MatiasVL/switchfully-version-control-git/10-programming-fundamentals-java/20-oop/20-object-oriented/30-polymorphism/src/main/java/codelab02/README.md

 A battle simulator service (`BattleSimulatorService`) has no state, but it does provide the following behavior:
 - a Method to run the application
 - fight, which takes 2 armies (an attacking and defending army) and returns the victorious army
-    - If the attacking army is double the size (or even more bigger) than the defending army, it automatically wins.
+    - If the attacking army is double the size (or even bigger) than the defending army, it automatically wins.
     - If the attacking army is half the size (or even smaller) than the defending army, it automatically loses.
     - Otherwise, if the combined attacking power of the attacking army is 1.2 times the combined defending power of the defending army, the attacking army wins.
 Otherwise the defending army wins.